What is the PON1 Gene?

 Paraoxonases (PON1) are a family of enzymes involved in breaking down chemicals including several types of pesticides and pharmaceutical drugs.
 They are involved in protecting both high and low-density lipoproteins from oxidation, an important mechanism in atherosclerosis and heart disease.
-Those with multiple polymorphisms in PON1 need to be more aware of avoiding pesticides, insecticides and fungicides in their diet, personal care products and environment.
+Those with multiple polymorphisms in PON1 need to be more aware of avoiding pesticides, insecticides, and fungicides in their diet, personal care products, and environment.

-Nutrigenomics and PON1
+Nutrigenomics and the PON1 Gene

 PON1 is influenced by multiple dietary factors including alpha-lipoic acid, gamma-linolenic acid, vitamins E, B1, B2, B5, B6, and selenium, all found to improve PON1 function in post-stroke patients.

-Liver expression of the PON1 gene is down-regulated in hyperhomocysteinaemic mice.
+Liver expression of the PON1 gene is down-regulated in hyperhomocysteinemia mice.
 The proatherogenic effects of homocysteine may involve decreased serum PON1 activity, leading to impaired antioxidant function and decreased capacity to degrade homocysteine thiolactone.

 Good news for those who love to imbibe in a little alcohol.
 Along with making things a little less stressful, PON1 activity increased by 395% in subjects drinking small amounts of alcohol, whereas in subjects drinking large amounts of alcohol, serum activity was lower by 45% compared to people who are abstinent.
 The beneficial influence of light alcohol intake on PON1 activity is probably also caused by its ability to increase the concentration of HDL in serum.
 “Small amounts” often qualifies as one glass of wine, one beer and one shot of hard alcohol.

 The researchers “suggest the need to consider the hypothesis that environmental contaminants like organochlorines might be involved in both the fat of dairy and in coffee.”
 These compounds concentrate in the fat, and coffee is one of the heaviest sprayed crops.
 It isn’t the dairy or coffee causing cancer, it is the chemicals.
 We need to transfer this understanding to alcohol as well.

-Non-organic wine may have concentrated amounts of pesticides, insecticides, and fungicides, while non-organic beer may be high in glyphosate (Round Up).
+Non-organic wine may have concentrated amounts of pesticides, insecticides, and fungicides, while non-organic beer may be high in glyphosate (RoundUp).
 In California, conventionally-grown wine grapes received more pesticides than almonds, table grapes, tomatoes or strawberries.
 Residual concentrations of many different pesticides have been detected in bottled wine were similar to initial concentrations on the grapes.
 Along with the US, France also appears to be a heavier user of pesticides.
 Italy and Argentina have been found to have wine most likely free from pesticides and heavy metals.

-Omega-3 Fatty Acids
+Omega-3 Fatty Acids and PON1 Gene Function

 In women, olive oil caused an even larger increase in PON1 activity than in men, and of these, only in those with the PON1 192RR genotype.